raganwald-deprecated/homoiconic/2010/10/let.md

       // blah, blah
     })();

 Each time through the for loop, we're creating a new, anonymous function *with the definition of `conjunction` inside the function's body*.
-Unlike executing the definition six times in a for loop, executing the definition inside a new function creates a new variable.
-We then execute the function immediately with no arguments.
-The entire exercise exists to create a new scope.
+We then invoke the function immediately, which creates a new scope.
+The `var` keyword creates a new variable in each scope, and we thus get six different variables, each of which has its own value.

 This solves our problem, and the pattern of defining variables inside of an anonymous function that is immediately invoked is very useful.
 Amongst other things, it's handy for keeping the global namespace clean or creating private variables.
+And there's another way to use an anonymous function to create new variables.
 Here's a function that counts:

-    var count = (function () {
+    var count = (function (counter) {
-      var counter = 0;
       return function () {
         return ++counter;
       }
-    })();
+    })(0);

     count()
       => 1